culturecreates/footlight-calendar-widget/README.md

 ### div integration example:

-The Footlight widget can be added to a webpage using a <div id="calendar-widget" ...> with  mandatory attributes.
-ONLY one integration of the widget per webpage due to the unique id.
+The Footlight widget can be added to a webpage using <div id="calendar-widget" ...> with  mandatory attributes.

+Note: ONLY one widget per webpage because the id must be unique in the webpage.

 ```
 <head>